-There are 3 primary types of iron found in water, and your water professional can test for the type, and recommend the right treatment solution for you.
+There are three primary types of iron found in water, and your water professional can test for the type, and recommend the right treatment solution for you.

 Dissolved iron is what it says, iron which is dissolved in the water completely.
 Dissolved iron is the most common type of iron containment found in well supplies.

 Particulate iron is when the iron-based containment is literally floating about in the water as little particles.
 There are 2 sub-types of particulate iron.
 The larger particulates are known as “filterable iron,” since the particles are large enough to be filtered from the water.
 Colloidal iron is made up of very small rust particles which must be removed using different methods.

 Finally, there is organic bound iron.
 Organic bound iron is usually found with tannins, or humic acid, in the water.
 These tannins must be removed with specific treatment solutions.
 The presence of tannins is usually noticed by smell or taste, but is also verifiable with laboratory water testing.

 Each of these types of water can be tested for, and effectively reduced in your home or business through an iron water filter.

 Your local Culligan Water expert has the training, experience, and products to help you identify what is in your water, and how to address it if you need to.
 Most importantly, your Culligan team is local, and likely already has experience with water issues just like yours.

 *Contaminants may not be present in your water.